Team

 Director

-Virginia Dumont is a specialist of Anishinaabe language from the community of Lac-Simon.
+Virginia Dumont is a specialist of Anishinaabe language from the community of Lac Simon.
 Through her teaching career and active participation in various projects and committees of cultural nature, she acquired rare expertise and knowledge that make her a reference throughout the region.
-She is the author of several tools for teaching the Anishinaabe language, including a visual lexicon.
 She is an important advocate for traditional Anishinaabe learning methods, which she believes are key to the development of a school curriculum designed to ensure the success of young Anishinaabe people.
-Virginia Dumont’s ongoing commitment to transmitting and revitalizing the Anishinaabe language is demonstrated in the expertise and translation services she offers.

 Director